The Tamaishiki for Developing

-Learn to understand "meaning" rather than "how to solve"!
+Learn to understand the "meaning" rather than "how to solve"!

 A "spiral reading comprehension curriculum" that helps students think through problems thoroughly

-Learning the formula first and then solving the problem is like reading a criminal mystery novel with knowing who the culprit is.
-We don't think about "Who could the culprit be?" or don't think about the meaning of the problem.
-In Tamaishiki M.R.C., we make students to think about the meaning of the problem first.
-Every problem provided to students encourages them to "think thoroughly about the problem" and to "create their own formulas and diagrams through trial and error."
-Rather than just teaching formulas, we encourage students to think the problem deeply instead of learn how to solve with formulas.
-By taking the process, students build up their strengths naturally.
+Learning the formula first and then solving the problem is like reading a criminal mystery novel while knowing who the culprit is.
+We don't think about "Who could the culprit be?" nor the meaning of the problem.
+In Tamaishiki M.R.C., we make students think about the meaning of the problem first without teaching them the formula.
+They repeatedly study the curriculum that makes them think thoroughly about the problem and create their own formulas or diagrams through trial and error.
+Rather than just teaching formulas and instructions on how to solve problems, we encourage students to think about the problem deeply.
+By using this process, students build up their creative minds and mathematical thinking skills.

-TTeaching materials with the theme of "Family love" will help students develop both math and reading comprehension as the student comes to the realization that "there are many ways to think about math in order to find the correct answers"
+Teaching materials with the theme of "Family love" will help students develop both math and reading comprehension as the student realizes that "there are many ways to think about math in order to find the correct answers"

-In Tamaishiki M.R.C., students will progress by watching animated stories to solve long word-problems, while also working on the textbook.
+In Tamaishiki M.R.C., students will progress by watching animated stories to solve long word problems, while also working on the textbook.
 Our story is based on the children's book, "The Catdog Kingdom and a Wolf in Limbo", which contains fun characters and animations.
-It suites even for young children to learn without losing their concentration.
+It suites even young children to learn without losing their concentration.
 In addition, taking into account that young children learn through real objects, our math problems are introduced through the story, allowing the children to get a simulated experience while they think about the solution.
 This provides an opportunity for children to naturally learn how to think and answer math problems.
-Mitsuyo Tamai, a scriptwriter and an educational advisor has an ideology that "Education materials with high quality videos cultivate children's sensitivity."
-She includes touch of family feeling in the materials that turning the textbook to be more enjoyble math learning material.
+Mitsuyo Tamai, a scriptwriter, and an educational advisor has an ideology that "Education materials with high-quality videos cultivate children's sensitivity."
+She includes a touch of family feeling in the materials that turn the textbook to be more enjoyable math learning material.